xaroth8088/NetworkStateManager/README.md

 ## How do I use this?
 ### NetworkStateManager
-Include this package.
+Import `NetworkStateManager.unitypackage` to your project.
 Add a new GameObject to your scene and attach the NetworkStateManager script to it.

 ### NetworkId's
 To synchronize a GameObject that contains a RigidBody, you must add a new NetworkId component to it.
 This will be in addition to Unity for Netcode's NetworkObject script.